 - Tencent (Spotlight on WeChat)

-Dive deeper into these platforms and discover user behaviors in our previous article.
+Dive deeper into these platforms and discover Chinese E-commerce preferences and habits in our previous article.

 Insights into Chinese E-commerce Consumer Behavior: